How to Create a Mobile App: A Complete Development Guide

 Native app development involves the process of building mobile apps that are only compatible with one platform.
 Such specificity allows software engineers to develop apps that are noticeably high-performing and high-functioning.

-Since developers know exactly what platform their app will be released on, they have far-reaching access to targeted features and functionality.
+Since developers know precisely what platform their app will be released on, they have far-reaching access to targeted features and functionality.

-For developers building mobile apps for iOS code in Swift or Objective-C, XCode is an integrated development environment (IDE) for Apple operating systems where programmers can write and test their apps.
+For developers building mobile apps for iOS, XCode is an integrated development environment (IDE) for Apple operating systems where programmers can write and test their apps in Swift or Objective-C.

 Cross-Platform Apps